 After a small lunch next to the museum, we got back on our bikes and rode back toward Angkor Wat.
-The ride back was definitely more difficult as it got hotter and we were beginning to tire.
+Biking back was definitely more difficult as it got hotter and we were beginning to tire.

 By the time we got near Angkor Wat, we began searching for roadside vendors with pineapple or other fruit.
 We managed to find one that was in the opposite direction of most tourist routes and much cheaper that the vendors closer to the entrance.
 The Dutchman showed just how out of practice I am with bargaining — I was so impressed by how much he talked the vendor down, I bought a whole pineapple on a stick and a couple bottles of water for less than $2 (probably would’ve cost twice that closer to the entrance).

 As we got to Angkor Wat, we realized that it was much better to arrive when we did — it was much less crowded than when either of us had previously visited.
-We quickly discovered that the inner area of the Angkor Wat was closed for tourists (as are most tourist destinations during the lunch hour).
+We quickly discovered, however, that the inner area of Angkor Wat was closed for tourists (as are most tourist destinations during the lunch hour).

 By the time we biked back to downtown Siem Reap, I was exhausted and my ass hurt from the bicycle seat.
 I just about fell over when I returned the bike — I was excited to get off the damn thing and got my foot caught as I jumped off.